tfrank64/bms-samples-swift-hellopush/README.md

 To use the HelloPush sample for Objective-C:

-1. Downloading the samples
+1. Download the samples
-2. Configuring the back end for your helloPush application
+2. Configure the back end for your helloPush application
 3. Configure the front end in the HelloPush sample
 4. Run the iOS app